missly55/portfolio/README.md

--  About Me:

-I am an aspiring cybersecurity enthusiast with a strong passion for securing the digital world.
-While my journey in the field is just beginning, I am driven by a profound curiosity for the ever-evolving landscape of cybersecurity.

-My educational background includes coursework in information security and network security, providing me with a foundational understanding of key concepts.
-I am actively pursuing certifications such as Blue Team Level 1 and developing my practical skills by using platform such as TryHackMe.
-Self-study to deepen my knowledge in areas such as defensive cybersecurity training and penetration testing.
+👋 Hi, I'm an aspiring cybersecurity professional, currently learning and building hands-on skills to break into the field.

+ I'm especially interested in defensive security and aim to work as a Tier 1 SOC Analyst.

+ I’ve worked on projects using tools like:

+OPNsense, Ubuntu, Wireshark, and VirtualBox for network setup and traffic analysis

+Nmap and Nessus for vulnerability scanning and network discovery

+I'm currently hold certifications like CompTIA Security+, CySA+, and Network+, while sharpening my skills on platforms like TryHackMe.

+🚀 I'm always learning and looking to grow in areas like network defense, threat detection, and SOC operations.